-Sixty-six percent of facilities are looking to improve their warehouse capacity right now, but expanding your facility, moving to a larger building, or adding space is expensive and disruptive to operations.
-It also may be unnecessary.
+Sixty-six percent of facilities are looking to improve their warehouse capacity right now.
+If you're running out of space to keep up with demand, you probably assume you will have to move to a larger facility, or expand your current footprint.
+But leveraging the concept of warehouse density means you don’t have to do either of those things.
+Expanding your facility, moving to a larger building, or adding space is expensive and disruptive to operations.

-Traditional warehouses contain mostly air.
-When you consider the open aisle space, empty area above products on shelving, and wide open overhead space above shelving due to human and equipment reach limitations, you find most of the space in a facility is largely unused.
+Most traditional warehouses are laid out in a way that doesn't maximize space utilization.
+They contain mostly air, above and around the floor plan, making the storage density low.
+When you consider the open aisle space, empty area above products on shelving, and overhead spaces above shelving (due to human and equipment reach limitations) you find most of the "available" potential space is largely going unused.

-In some warehouses and DCs, workers can walk up to 15 miles a day to collect items for orders.
+In some warehouses and distribution centers, workers can walk up to 15 miles a day (24.14 km) searching and retrieving items.
 Even with efficient path planning and ride-ons, you are still paying your workers to travel between item picks, and you are missing out on far faster methods.

-With 73% of warehouses and DCs looking to improve throughput and 71% needing to improve picking efficiency, bringing items for order to a person or picking station rather than the other way around may be the single most impactful change seen in the industry right now.
+With 73% of warehouses and DCs looking to improve throughput and 71% needing to improve picking efficiency, for many operations this may be the single most impactful cost-saving measure on day-to-day operations they could make right now

 One of these things may not seem like the other, but it boils down to simply providing your workforce with the right tools – appropriate automation with ergonomic interfacing that takes human behavior into account… simple, right?